 As such, they argued the common law defines the federal employment relationship and federally regulated employers are thus entitled to dismiss employees without cause, so long as there is payment of the appropriate notice and severance pay as prescribed by ss.
 230 and 235 of the Code, the contract of employment, or the common law (whichever is greater).
 They were careful to note that due to the concurrent jurisdiction of the adjudicator and the courts, the mere provision of a notice and a severance payment does not allow an employer to escape the scrutiny of an adjudicator any more than it would allow the employer to escape the scrutiny of a court.
 However, as dismissal without cause is not per se unjust, so long as adequate notice is provided, it can stand.
 Thus, the Adjudicator’s interpretation of ss.
 240 to 246 of the Code ought to be set aside and the appeal dismissed.

 Before considering the implications of this decision, it is important to remember that the Canada Labour Code governs but a small subset of workers in Canada.
-For a discussion of to whom this law applies see Which Laws Apply.

 In providing commentary on the decision there are really two approaches one can take to any legal decision: (1) Is the decision what the law demands; (2) Is the decision the one that society still wants?